Lawrence-lugs/mosaic-ic.github.io/MOSAIC Bootcamp Documentation/mosaicdocumain.md

 Taeho Shin

-> I've found that you all are very inspired people, and I'm very glad to have come to this bootcamp and shown you LAYGO2, and also to have learned about AnalogBase and the other analog generation tools.
-It makes me happy to discovering that people want to learn about LAYGO2.
+> The most valuable discovery of this bootcamp is that all participants are professional in their own fields and inspired when they are working on enabling open-source IC design.
+I’m very glad to have the chances to teach LAYGO2, which is a powerful framework for programmatic IC design, to the participants of the bootcamp.
+Also, I could have learned about various perspectives of other participants on automatic analog IC design.
+Joining this bootcamp is definitely the turning point of my IC design experience.

 Aquiles Viza